 - Why bother?
 As a Small Business, my efforts will barely make a difference.

-These are all limiting beliefs that will hold you back from contributing to the greater good AND benefiting your business.
+These myths will keep you from contributing to the greater good AND benefiting your business.

-Perhaps you are already doing social good through your business, but you are INTENTIONALLY not benefiting from your efforts (most often by not sharing what you do).
+Perhaps you are already doing social good through your business, but you are INTENTIONALLY not sharing what you do (with your customers, employees, and community).

-Whenever I encounter a Small Business Owner with this mindset, it is almost because of the following two limiting beliefs:
+Whenever I encounter a Small Business Owner with this mindset, they typically give one of the following three reasons:

 - “I’m doing social good because I WANT to, not to help my business.”